Where to stay in Paris: The best 5 places in details (2019)

 My personal choice

-For my "imaginary" first stay in this location, I would choose a hotel Lorette: http://bit.ly/hotel-Lorette-Paris-score-87percent If the Lorette will be full, next choice is this one: http://bit.ly/newhotel-le-voltaire-paris-score85percent Why these hotels?
-A score of 8.7 and 8.5 is excellent for this money - about € 420 per 3 nights (with breakfast!).
+Why these hotels?
+With a score of 8.7 and 8.5 they are excellent value for money — about $470 (€412) per 3 nights (with breakfast!).
 The hotels are very clean and close to the metro station.

-Metro: purple line No. 4 (station Saint-Germain-des-Prés) and yellow line No. 10. (station Mabillion).
-The purple line No. 4 runs around the main monuments like de Louvre or Notre Dame.
+Metro: purple line No. 4 (station Saint-Germain-des-Prés) and yellow line No. 10 (station Mabillion).
+The purple line No. 4 runs around the main monuments like the Louvre or Notre Dame.

 How to get to Saint Germain from Paris airports?

 Where to eat

 2) If you want something cozier, try Freddy's restaurant/bar, it is a lovely hidden gem in Paris!